KenStarry/Codewars/src/main/kotlin/kyu_8/README.md

 `Convert a Number to a String!
 ` - We need a function that can transform a number (integer) into a string.

+### Kata 6

+`Enumerable Magic - Does My List Include This?
+` - Create a method that accepts a list and an item, and returns true if the item belongs to the list, otherwise false.